EmCat2000/manual/content/01-blocks-scripts-and-sprites/index.md

 ##  Libraries

 <span id="libraries-1" class="anchor"></span>There
-are several collections of useful procedures that aren’t Snap*!* primitives, but are provided as libraries.
+are several collections of useful procedures that aren’t [Snap]{.snap}
+primitives, but are provided as libraries.
 To include a library in your project, choose the Libraries… option\index{Libraries… option} in the file (![image384.png](assets/image384.png) <!--  style="width:0.31944in;height:0.18056in" alt="Macintosh HD:Users:bh:Desktop:real-desktop:Everything Snap:manual:filebutton.png" / --> ) menu.